mufidu/mufidu.com/src/pages/about/index.md

 My name is Muhammad Mufid Utomo.
 I am currently an Informatics student.
 I just code as a hobby, at least for now.
 Have also been busy learning and trying some things, see [what I'm doing now](/now).

+For my potential employers, please feel free to also check out [my CV](/cv).

 Check out my online presences:

 - [GitHub](https://github.com/mufidu)